nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking-dcb-refactored.rst

-The abstract :class:`~examples.dcb.api.DCBEventStore` interface is encapsulated by the :class:`~examples.coursebookingdcbrefactored.eventstore.EventStore` class, which uses the same concrete :class:`~examples.dcb.popo.InMemoryDCBEventStore` and :class:`~examples.dcb.postgres.PostgresDCBEventStore` classes introduced in the previous example.
+The abstract :class:`~examples.dcb.api.DCBEventStore` interface is encapsulated by the :class:`~examples.coursebookingdcbrefactored.eventstore.EventStore` class, which uses the same concrete :class:`~examples.dcb.popo.InMemoryDCBEventStore` and :class:`~examples.dcb.postgres.PostgresDCBEventStoreTS` classes introduced in the previous example.
 The :func:`~examples.coursebookingdcbrefactored.eventstore.EventStore.put`
 and :func:`~examples.coursebookingdcbrefactored.eventstore.EventStore.get` methods of the :class:`~examples.coursebookingdcbrefactored.eventstore.EventStore` class support passing either a single instance